 - acPMMedia: media-related (voice) monitoring such as RTP and DSP. - acPMControl: Control Protocol-related monitoring such as connections, commands. - acPMAnalog: Analog channels off-hook state.
 (Applicable only to Analog Series.) - acPMPSTN: PSTN-related monitoring such as channel use, trunk utilization.
-(Applicable only to Digital Series.) - acPMSystem: general (system-related) monitoring. - acPMMediaServer: for Media Server specific monitoring (applicable only to Mediant 3000).
+(Applicable only to Digital Series.) - acPMSystem: general (system-related) monitoring.

 The log trap acPerformanceMonitoringThresholdCrossing (non-alarm) is sent every time the threshold of a Performance Monitored object is crossed.
 The severity field is 'indeterminate' when the crossing is above the threshold and 'cleared' when it goes back under the threshold.
 The 'source' varbind in the trap indicates the object for which the threshold is being crossed.
-To enable this functionality, set the ini file parameter, PM_EnableThresholdAlarms to 1.
+To enable this functionality, set the ini file parameter, PM EnableThresholdAlarms to 1.